 What are some of the ways that works of literature engage us, and in turn how can we learn to engage in various ways with literary texts: their words on the page, their imagined communities, their invented characters?
 How can learning about and practicing different interpretive approaches incite our readerly pleasures as well as our understanding and excitement about a work of literature’s complexity of language and form, its aesthetics, and its power both to represent and transform lives and times and places.
 Huber, Mongia

-These courses examine selected issues and ideas in the traditions of British and American literature in the historical periods before 1800.
+These regularly offered courses examine selected issues and ideas in the traditions of British and American literature in the historical periods before 1800.
 ENG 201 covers British Literature from the Medieval Period; ENG 202 examines British Literature from the Renaissance; ENG 203 treats British Literature from the Restoration and the 18th century; ENG 206 treats American Literature from its beginnings through the 1830s; ENG 212 covers Shakespeare; ENG 256 examines African-American Literature from the colonial period through the 19th century.
+The department occasionally offers 200- and 300-level courses designated “Pre-1800.”
 Staff

-These courses examine selected issues and ideas in the traditions of British and American literature in the historical periods after 1800.
+These regularly offered courses examine selected issues and ideas in the traditions of British and American literature in the historical periods after 1800.
 ENG 204 covers British literature in the 19th century; ENG 207 covers American Literature from the founding of the Republic to the Civil War; ENG 208 extends from the Civil War through World War II.
 ENG 210 treats 20th-century literature written in English; ENG 257 examines African-American Literature of the 20th century.
+The department occasionally offers occasional 200- and 300-level courses designated “Post-1800.”
 Staff

 This course explores 20th-century drama and performance from around the world.
 We will read works written in English from Nigeria, South Africa, Ireland, English, and America.
 We’ll also watch several performances as videos.
 Along the way, we will persistently pose the questions of how performance can address important social issues and how it can offer insight for change.
 Abravanel